We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 American versions of linguine with clams often includes a heavy sauce, sometimes white, sometimes red, but Italian versions often exercise a lighter hand.
 We err on the side of simplicity, but add our own twist by smoking littleneck clams and cherry tomatoes on the stovetop.
 If that’s not an option, just steam the clams and lightly saute the tomatoes in a little oil until they collapse and release their juices to form a light sauce.
 Get our Linguine with Clams recipe.

-We love the Chinese classic Stir-Fried Clams in Black Bean Sauce, but this is another fantastic option when you’re craving clams but also something a little different.
+This is a fantastic option when you’re craving clams but also something a little different.
 Green curry paste, garlic, ginger, lime juice, and coconut milk give them a great Thai flavor.
 Get the Coconut Green Curry Steamed Clams recipe.

 Clams casino with bacon and breadcrumbs may be the most common form of baked clams, but this take uses spicy chorizo and almond meal for a delicious twist that’s also gluten-free.
 Get the Chorizo Stuffed Baked Clams recipe.
 (Rhode Island stuffies are similarly delicious.)